zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 has to be installed.
 There are rpm and deb binary packages and a source tarball available through the Python homepage.

-There prefered backend is the a ctypes version, which means just libMSP430mspgcc.so/dll libHIL.so/HIL.dll is needed and of course the ctypes python extension.
-The ctypes backend is also capable of using the closed source MSP430.dll/libMSP430.so library from TI or 3rd party supliers.
+There preferred backend is the ctypes version, which means just libMSP430mspgcc.so/dll libHIL.so/HIL.dll is needed and of course the ctypes python extension.
+The ctypes backend is also capable of using the closed source MSP430.dll/libMSP430.so library from TI or 3rd party suppliers.

 Alternatively there is the older python extension module implemented in c called _parjtag.so/dll.
 Its sources can be found in the "python" folder of